tapank/blog/content/notes/books.md

 - Experimentation: Explore outside your comfort zone

-Once these principles are internalized, one can pick up a project of their choice, whether it is learning a new programming langauge, learning carpentry, learning to play chess etc. and learn that skill in a short time.
+Once these principles are internalized, one can pick up a project of their choice, whether it is learning a new programming language, learning carpentry, learning to play chess etc. and learn that skill in a short time.
 This can be done at work to learn new skills or outside of work for hobbies.
 Useful for students and professionals alike.
 I read the book quickly in two days, and will now give it another pass at a slow and deliberate speed.

+---

 ## The Courage to Be Disliked
 Authors: Ichiro Kishimi & Fumitake Koga